bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="More body of index.html." />
 </p>

-So what that will do if we come over and look at our code here, if I look at my index here is it will take this entire a unordered list and make a copy of it, and stick it right here like that.
+<p>So what that will do if we come over and look at our code here, if I
+look at my index here is it will take this entire a unordered list and make a copy of it, and stick it right here like that.
 That is going to end up looking like that when it is done when it is done cloning and